Occupational Licensing Review Act (Formerly part of Occupational Board Reform Model Act)

 Subd.
 2. Sunrise reviews. (a) The staff is responsible for reviewing legislation to enact or modify an occupational regulation to ensure compliance with the policies in section 100.01.

 (b) The staff will require proponents to submit evidence of present, significant, and substantiated harms to consumers in the state.
-The staff also may request information from state agencies that contract with individuals in regulated occupational and others knowledgeable of the occupation, labor-market economics, or other factors.
+The staff also may request information from state agencies that contract with individuals in regulated occupations and others knowledgeable of the occupation, labor-market economics, or other factors, costs and benefits.

 (c) The staff will determine if the proposed regulation meets the state’s policy in section 100.01(2) of using the least restrictive regulation necessary to protect consumers from present, significant, and substantiated harms.